detekt/detekt/docs/pages/documentation/style.md

 * ``excludeImports`` (default: ``['java.util.*', 'kotlinx.android.synthetic.*']``)

-   Define a whitelist of package names that should be allowed to be imported with wildcard imports.
+   Define a list of package names that should be allowed to be imported with wildcard imports.

 #### Noncompliant Code: